Google wants its AI to know you better than you know yourself

 "The virtual assistants -- ours and everyone else's -- aren't quite there yet for most people, in terms of 'I can't live without that,'" he says.
 So Google has a lot of work to do.
 "No doubt it's a bet." ●

-Discuss: Google Home's Assistant could soon know you better than you do
+Discuss: Google Home's Assistant could one day know your mood.
+Take that, Alexa

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.